This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Combine the butter and confectioners sugar in the bowl of your stand mixer.
 Mix on low speed at first, then increase the speed until combined.

-- Add in your heavy cream and vanilla extract, and mix on medium to high speed for 8 minutes until light and creamy.
+- Add in your heavy cream and vanilla extract, and mix on low to start, then increase the speed to medium high speed for 8 minutes until light and creamy.

 - Stir in the caramel and final pinch of salt.
 If not using immediately, store in a container in the refrigerator until ready to use, mix again until light and fluffy.